jeffjl74/ACT_Notes/README.md

  Notes with even a small image in them will result in a lot of sections, making the macro the only reasonable option.
 Version 1.1 of the plugin adds an option to compress notes with images.
 This typically reduces the number of sections.
 But the recipient of the note must be running version 1.1 of the plugin to decode the compression. **Version 1.0 of the plugin will generate an error every time it tries to view the note if it receives a compressed note.**

 Once all recipients have updated to plugin version 1.1, the **Compress Images** checkbox can remain checked.
-The checkbox has no effect if the note does not contain an image.
+The checkbox has no effect if the note does not contain an image since there is not a big difference between the size of a compressed and uncompressed note that does not contain any image.

 Below is an example that results in 200 copy sections or three macros.
 This particular note is 61 sections or one macro when compressed.